joe-barbaro/joe-barbaro.github.io/_posts/2019-08-31-data-center-cooling.md

 layout: post
 title: Using Machine Learning to Track Data Center Cooling Efficiency
 date: 2019-08-31 11:12:00-0400
-description: Collected millions of data points from sensors and mechanical system settings in an effort to maximize energy efficiency for a mission-critical data center space.
+description: Collected millions of data points from sensors and mechanical system settings in an effort to maximize energy efficiency for a mission-critical data center.
 tags: formatting math
 thumbnail: /assets/img/data-center.jpg
 ---